-This was the first Indian food I ever ate and it became a favourite with family and friends.
+This was the first Indian food I ever ate.
+Over the years it became a favourite with family and friends.

-The only unusual ingredient in this recipe is the dried mango powder, or amchur.
+The only unusual ingredient in this recipe is the dried mango powder or amchur.
 This spice adds a tangy flavour to the finished dish.
-It is readily avalable from Indian grocers or spice merchants.
+It is readily available from Indian grocers or spice merchants.

 My Grandmother’s notes include many, many potato recipes.
 Given how common this introduced vegetable is in Indian cuisine and the love the Raj had for it, is no surprise.
-If you want a similar, but moister dish, try the potato, pea and tomato recipe.
+If you want a similar, moist dish, try the potato, pea and tomato recipe.

 - 2 tsp sesame seeds

-Place the potatoes in cold water, then bring the pan to a boil.
+- Place the potatoes in cold water, then bring the pan to a boil.
 Boil the potatoes until just cooked but still firm inside when tested with a skewer.
 This will take around ten minutes.
 Drain water from pan, then lightly shake the pan to fluff up the edges of the potatoes.

-Place cooked potato, ground cumin and coriander, turmeric, amchur, asafoetida and chilli powder in a bowl.
+- Place cooked potatoes, salt, ground cumin and coriander, turmeric, amchur, asafoetida and chilli powder in a bowl.
 Toss well to cover potatoes evenly.

-In a heavy-based pan, heat the oil and add the mustard, whole cumin and fenugreek seeds and cook until sizzling.
+- In a heavy-based pan, heat the oil and add the mustard, whole cumin and fenugreek seeds and fry until sizzling.

-Add the potato and stir gently to coat in the oil.
+- Add the potato and stir gently to coat in the oil.
 Fry the potatoes on medium-low heat for around ten minutes, or until golden and crisp.
 Toss occassionaly to evenly brown the potatoes.

 - Amchur, or dried mango powder, is readily available from Indian grocers.